mora-lab/benchmarks/genomic_range/README.md

 The **workflows** folder contains the jupyter notebook for the example pipepine and relevant data.<br>
 ## References
 See our papers:<br><br>

-XIE, C., JAUHARI, S., MORA, A. (2020), Popularity and performance of bioinformatics software -The case of gene set analysis <br>
+1. XIE, C., JAUHARI, S., MORA, A. (2020), Popularity and performance of bioinformatics software -The case of gene set analysis. <br>
-MORA, A. (2019), Gene set analysis methods for the functional interpretation of non-mRNA data—Genomic range and ncRNA data, Briefings in Bionformatics, doi:10.1093/bib/bbz090
+2. MORA, A. (2019), Gene set analysis methods for the functional interpretation of non-mRNA data—Genomic range and ncRNA data, Briefings in Bionformatics, [doi:10.1093/bib/bbz090](https://academic.oup.com/bib/advance-article-abstract/doi/10.1093/bib/bbz090/5586921)